Skip to main content

 1. Alignment with Financial Reporting

-Most important rule for scope definition: as CSRD final goal is to propose extra-financial reporting structure as accurate and framed as financial reporting, the scope to apply should be exactly the same for CSRD as for the current financial reporting scope of the company.
+The most important rule for scope definition: as CSRD's final goal is to propose extra-financial reporting structure as accurate and framed as financial reporting, the scope to apply should be the same for CSRD as for the current financial reporting scope of the company.

 2. Group-Level Reporting